osg-htc/operations/docs/SLA/ServiceTypeDefinition.md

 A utility machine shall be operated so as to best satisfy the requirements of any dependent services.
-For example, the YUM replica are stable and contain fixed content except when being updated to facilitate upcoming maintenace of their dependent services.
+For example, the YUM replica are stable and contain fixed content except when being updated to facilitate upcoming maintenance of their dependent services.
 Dependence of service machines on a utility machine may (or may not) be constant in time.
 Determination of the dependency status of a utility machine shall be at the discretion of the corresponding service maintainer/developer.